tauri-apps/tauri-docs/docs/guides/distribution/sign-windows.md

 ## Getting Started

 There are a few things we have to do to get Windows prepared for code signing.
-This includes converting our certificate to a specific format, installing this certificate, and decoding required information from the certificate.
+This includes converting our certificate to a specific format, installing this certificate, and decoding the required information from the certificate.

 ### A. Convert your `.cer` to `.pfx`